The youngest players to make their international bow for the England football team since 1992, the year the Premier League broke away from the EFL.

 Callum Hudson-Odoi – 18 years & 135 days

-The Chelsea winger only made his debut this past March in a 5-0 home win against the Czech Republic, which he followed up with an assist in the 5-1 victory over Montenegro.
+The Chelsea winger only made his debut in March 2018 in a 5-0 home win against the Czech Republic, which he followed up with an assist in the 5-1 victory over Montenegro.
 At the time he had made 22 first team appearances for his club, scoring five goals.

-A ruptured Achilles tendon towards the end of the season was a big blow to Hudson-Odoi, and meant he missed out on the Uefa Nations League semi-final against Netherlands in the summer.
-He is back from that injury now, easing himself back into action, and scored a wonderful goal for the England U21’s following a thrilling solo run against Austria.
+A ruptured Achilles tendon towards the end of the season was a big blow to Hudson-Odoi, and meant he missed out on the Uefa Nations League semi-final against the Netherlands the summer before last.
+He has struggled to build on that early promise that saw him linked with a big money move to Bayern Munich since his recovery, but he did score this wonderful goal for the England U21’s following a thrilling solo run against Austria last year.

 Callum Hudson-Odoi, stop that.